PatrickRWright/R_package_validation/README.md

 All user requirements, functional specifications and tests need to be compiled into individual version controlled documents (one per class) and released together with every official release of the software.

+This should be parsed automatically from the GitHub API json.

+## Traceability Matrix

+A matrix representation of which user requirements are covered by which functional specifications and which tests.

+This should be parsed automatically from the GitHub API json.

 ## Risk assessment

 Risks are assessed for all functional specifications based on the following method.